-Children fell under their father's power known as "patria potestas".
+Ancient Roman children fell under their father’s power known as “patria potestas”.
 As head of the family, the father had power over his wife, slaves, house and other personal/family property.
-For a long period of ancient Roman history this power included power to sell the child into slavery as well as power over life and death, known as "ius vitae ac necis".
+For a long period of ancient Roman history this power included power to sell the child into slavery, to abandon it, as well as power over life and death, known as “ius vitae ac necis”.

 One of the last examples of this power being exercised was as late as the first century BC during the famous Catiline conspiracy which was thwarted by Cicero.
 It was only in the first century AD that father killing son was considered a punishable offence, although it took a few further centuries to put the offence on the same level as that of a son murdering his father!